DU teachers go on strike over non-payment of salaries | Education

-The call for university ''shutdown'' was given by the Delhi University Teachers' Association (DUTA) on Tuesday as many employees of the 12 DU colleges, that are fully funded by the Delhi government, alleged that they had not received their salaries and other dues for over six months.
+The call for a university ''shutdown'' was given by the Delhi University Teachers' Association (DUTA) on Tuesday as many employees of 12 DU colleges, that are fully funded by the Delhi government, alleged they had not received salaries and other dues for over six months.

 ''We don't want our students to suffer, that is why we didn't take this drastic step for the longest time.
 But then we were not left with an option as many employees -- teaching and non-teaching -- have not been getting their salaries and pensions for the last six months now.

+It seems that the colleges are attempting to hide financial irregularities by not submitting utilisation certificates, the government alleged.

+''The Delhi government shall conduct an investigation into the same,'' the statement added.

-The strike which began on Maha Shivratri -- a restricted holiday in the Delhi University -- would intensify in the coming days, with teachers taking to the streets on March 15, DUTA said.
+The strike by the DU teachers which began on Maha Shivratri -- a restricted holiday in the Delhi University -- would intensify in the coming days, with teachers taking to the streets on March 15, the DUTA said.

-The DUTA will also hold meetings with Delhi University and College Karamchari Union (DUCKU) and DU Students' Union (DUSU) by March 13, he said.
+The DUTA will also hold meetings with Delhi University and College Karamchari Union (DUCKU) and DU Students' Union (DUSU) by March 13, Ray said.

 ''The DUTA will hold a 'Adhikar rally' from the VC office to the CM residence on March 15 and another march from the VC office to the LG's office on March 18,'' read a statement issued by DUTA.